For football fans, it was a season filled with upsets, dramatic game-deciding calls from referees – and politics.

 “The issue of kneeling has nothing to do with race.
 It is about respect for our country, flag and national anthem.
 NFL must respect this!” he said.

 Despite his oft-reported friendship with Trump, New England Patriots quarterback Tom Brady said he disagreed with the president’s remarks on the NFL.

 “I certainly disagree with what he said.
 I thought it was just divisive,” Brady said.

 After the president’s speech and tweets, multiple NFL teams and players decided to take a stand – by taking a knee or remaining in the locker room during the Sept.
 24 games.

 The Pittsburgh Steelers, Seattle Seahawks and Tennessee Titans all remained in their locker rooms while “The Star-Spangled Banner” played.

-While the locked arms was meant to be a display of unity among NFL players, Trump tweeted his support for the gesture.
+And while the locked arms was meant to be a display of unity among NFL players, Trump tweeted his support for the gesture.

 "Standing with locked arms is good, kneeling is not acceptable.
 Bad ratings!" he said.

 Trump tweeted a total of six times that Sunday about the American flag and protests.

 Trump tackles athlete protesters